 As well as this, the majority of UK workers said flexible working was important, and more and more companies are beginning to offer flexible working arrangements to their employees, whether this be flexitime, working from home, half-days or job sharing.
 Countries like Germany and Sweden have even experimented with shorter, 6-hour working days and have reported a reduction in sick days and an increase in productivity.

 Aside from working patterns and initiatives like bonus schemes, there are lots of creative work perks you can offer.
 In fact, in the recent Great Perk Search, ping pong tables ranked highest out of all office perks, scoring 95 out of 100 - and is probably one of the cheapest and easiest perks you can introduce!
 Another popular and easy work perk to introduce is free tea and coffee in the office, with 40% of people voting this as a top perk in a recent survey by Reed.
-Staff discounts, the odd free lunch in the office and birthdays off are all things which are rated popular among UK employees, and things that could really contribute towards your office culture.
+Staff discounts, the odd free lunch in the office and birthdays off are all things which are rated popular among UK employees, and things that could really contribute towards your office environment.

-People work harder in jobs they care about, and the right office culture can make or break this.
+People work harder in jobs they care about, and the right office environment can make or break this.
 Making work more enjoyable for your employees doesn’t always mean changing what they are doing, just how they are doing it.

-Here at Pro, we have an office culture that reflects what our employees want from their workplace, as well as ‘Pro-Perks’.
+Here at Pro, we have an office environment that reflects what our employees want from their workplace, as well as ‘Pro-Perks’.
 From team nights out and drinks every Friday, to flexible working arrangements and birthdays off, to free tea, coffee and fresh fruit in the office, and even “Pawternity Leave”, we offer everyone who works at Pro a long list of perks and benefits that motivate people and make work a dynamic, fun place to be.
-By getting our culture right, we have succeeded in creating a workplace environment where people are encouraged to thrive and develop, and everyone is a valued member of the Pro family.
+By getting our environment right, we have succeeded in creating a workplace where people are encouraged to thrive and develop, and everyone is a valued member of the Pro family.